larspeterjeppesen/Backup_peers/README.md

 ## Steps in development
-This is a loose list of the steps that I update as I go along in the project.
+This is a loose list of the steps that I am updating as I go along in the project.

 **Functionality:**
 * (Done) Implement transfer of a single file between two instances of confidant.c than can run on my android, pi, and ubuntu machine.
-* Implement a tracking mechanism to identify and transfer newly added files on my android and raspberry pi.
+* Design and implement a tracking mechanism to identify and transfer newly added files on my android and raspberry pi.
+  * Implement sqlite database
 * Implement the predefined modes.

-**Robustness:**
+**Correctness:**
 * Write a test suite that reasonably ensures correct file-transfer
 * Debug flag, allowing diagnostics of all procedures

+**Robustness:**
 * Server able to request specific blocks (eg. ensuing corrupted block transfer)
 * Graceful handling of connection drops.
   * Server: